These 20 Countries That Will Pay You to Move There (2024 Edition)

 Candela, Italy

-A once thriving and booming little town, Candela is now at risk of becoming a ghost town so it’s not wonder that it’s on the list of the places that will pay you to move there.
+A once thriving and booming little town, Candela is now at risk of becoming a ghost town so it’s no wonder that it’s on the list of the places that will pay you to move there.
 With charming winding streets, gorgeous baroque architecture, and old history, Candela is very picturesque and calm.
-But sadly, it’s been on the decline ever since the 60s, and the 90s were its last bright time when the town had over 8000 inhabitants.
-Now there are less than 2700, so the town’s mayor is offering money for people to move there.

 Switzerland (Albinen)

-Families who choose to relocate to Albinen can receive up to 25,000 Swiss francs (approximately $27,000) per adult and up to 10,000 francs (around $11,000) per child.
-However, to qualify for the program, you must be a Swiss citizen or hold a permanent residency permit.
+The Incentive: Families who choose to relocate to Albinen can receive up to 25,000 Swiss francs (approximately $27,000) per adult and up to 10,000 francs (around $11,000) per child.

 Additionally, you must commit to purchasing a house in the commune and making it your primary residence for a minimum of 10 years.